celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 ```
 Note that the `ConciseContract` is not a part of the official Web3.py documentation, but rather a third-party library that builds on top of `Web3.py` to provide a simpler, more user-friendly interface for interacting with smart contracts.

-Next, we'll now set up the web3 connection to the celo network.
+Next, we'll set up the web3 connection to the celo network.
 Here's an example code for setting up a web3 connection to the Celo network using `web3.py`:

 ```python
 # First import the necessary library